Shopify/bootboot/README.md

 2) Run `bundle install && bundle bootboot`
 3) You're done.
 Commit the Gemfile and the Gemfile_next.lock

+Note: You should only run `bundle bootboot` once to install the plugin, otherwise your Gemfile will get updated each time you run it.

 Dual boot it!
 ------------
 If you want to boot using the dependencies from the `Gemfile_next.lock`, run any bundler command prefixed with the `DEPENDENCIES_NEXT=1` ENV variable.
 I.e. `DEPENDENCIES_NEXT=1 bundle exec irb`.